circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 -->

 These conditions are checked before a workflow is actually run.
-That means, for example, that a you can't use a condition to check an environment variable.
+That means, for example, that a you cannot use a condition to check an environment variable.

 Conditional steps may be located anywhere a regular step could and may only use parameter values as inputs.